 Amber Heard accuses Depp of throwing bottles like 'grenades'

-LONDON (AP) — Amber Heard alleged in a British court on Wednesday that her ex-husband Johnny Depp threw "30 or so bottles" at her as if they were “grenades or bombs” while they were in Australia in March 2015 and that he accidentally severed part of his finger during the assault.
+LONDON (AP) — Amber Heard alleged in a British court on Wednesday that her ex-husband Johnny Depp threw "30 or so bottles" at her as if they were “grenades or bombs” during a drunken and frenzied assault in Australia in March 2015 that also saw him accidentally sever part of his finger.

 Taking to the witness box for a third day at the High Court in London during Depp's libel case against a British tabloid, the actress refuted his allegation that it was she who lost her temper and that she had injured him.

-Heard has described her stay in Australia with Depp as akin to a “three-day hostage situation," during which Depp was “completely out of his mind and out of control.”
-She has said that she feared for her life while at the rented property on Australia's Gold Coast.
+Heard has described her stay in Australia with Depp as akin to a “three-day hostage situation," during which Depp was “completely out of his mind and out of control” following a binge on alcohol and drugs.
+Heard has said that she feared for her life while at the rented property on Australia's Gold Coast during a visit while Depp was filming the latest “Pirates of the Caribbean” film.

-The incident is central to The Sun’s labeling of Depp in an April 2018 article as a “wife beater.”
-The Sun’s defense relies on 14 allegations made by Heard of violence by Depp between 2013 and 2016, in settings including the rented house in Australia, his private island in the Bahamas, and a private jet.
+The incident is central to The Sun’s labeling of Depp in an April 2018 article as a “wife-beater.”
+The Sun’s defense relies on 14 allegations made by Heard of violence by Depp between 2013 and 2016, in settings as varied as the rented house in Australia, his private island in the Bahamas and a private jet.

-He denies the charges and claims Heard was the aggressor during their relationship.
+Depp, 57, denies the charges and claims Heard was the aggressor during their tempestuous relationship.
 He was present once again to hear Heard’s testimony.
-Depp, 57, is suing The Sun’s publisher, News Group Newspapers, and its executive editor, Dan Wootton, over the article.
+He is suing The Sun’s publisher, News Group Newspapers, and its executive editor, Dan Wootton, over the article.

-Depp's lawyer, Eleanor Laws, said Heard had worked herself “into a rage” during her stay in Australia, where Depp was filming the latest Pirates of the Caribbean movie.
+Depp's lawyer, Eleanor Laws, said Heard had worked herself “into a rage” during her stay in Australia and that she had a habit of just “losing it.”

 Heard, 34, said she got "angry at times but not into a rage that would cause me to throw anything at him.”

-She did concede that she did break one bottle in their second evening together in Australia as they argued about the scale of his drinking.
+She did concede that she did break one bottle during their second evening together in Australia as they argued about the scale of his drinking.

 “I regret I did that," said Heard, who also claimed that Depp would often credit her for saving him by trying to get him clean and sober.

-After she smashed the bottle, Heard alleges that Depp, fueled by drink and drugs, started throwing bottles, full enough that they broke a window behind her.
+After she smashed the bottle, Heard alleges that Depp, fueled by alcohol and drugs, started throwing bottles, full enough that they broke a window behind her.

+“He started picking them up one by one and throwing them like grenades or bombs,” she said.
+“One after the other after the other, in my direction, and I felt glass breaking behind me.”

-“He threw all the bottles that were in reach, all except for one which was a celebratory magnum-sized bottle of wine,” she said.
+She said he threw all the bottles that were within reach, bar one “celebratory magnum-sized bottle of wine.”

+“I would be shocked if Johnny remembers any of this himself, but I was there," Heard said.

-Heard also denied severing the tip of Depp’s finger during the bottle-throwing frenzy and that she put out a cigarette on his cheek during the incident.
+Heard also denied severing the tip of Depp’s finger during the alleged bottle-throwing frenzy or that she put out a cigarette on his cheek during the incident.
 She said it was something that Depp used to do to himself.

 In the first nine days of testimony at the High Court, judge Andrew Nicol heard from Depp and from several current or former employees who backed his version of events.
 In his testimony, Depp said he was the one being abused by Heard and that she had a history of being violent against him.